kfrancischen/MESH/doc/docs/LuaAPI/baseClass.md

 * Output: None

-* Note: a system can have more than $1$ source layers
+* Note: a system can have more than $1$ source layers.

 ```lua
 SetProbeLayer(layer name)